eclipse-che/che-docs/src/main/pages/setup-kubernetes/kubernetes-config.md

 ## Che Workspace Unrecoverable Events

-By default, if one of the following Kubernetes / OpenShift events (`Failed Mount` / `Failed Scheduling` / `Failed`) occurs during a startup, workspace will be immediately terminated before timeout.
+By default, if one of the following Kubernetes / OpenShift events (`Failed Mount` / `Failed Scheduling` / `Failed to pull image`) occurs during a startup, workspace will be immediately terminated before timeout.
 For changing or disabling (via a blank value) default unrecoverable events the following environment variable should be used:

 `CHE_INFRA_KUBERNETES_WORKSPACE_UNRECOVERABLE_EVENTS`